gutosantos82/MoMoCapture/README.md

 # MoMoCapture
-Motion and Movement data capture using a mobile app
+A mobile app to capture motion and movement